The world of online learning is a fast-growing sector. But don’t just take our word for it.

 You also don’t need to worry about things like software updates, security, maintenance, and so on, as a hosted platform should take care of all that for you.

-The key benefit of running your course via a platform like this is that you can focus your energies on getting your course content just right and generating sales.
+The key benefit of running your course via a platform like this is that you can focus your energies on getting your course content just right and generating sales via your sales funnel.
 Rather than wasting your precious time learning and perfecting the technical side of things.

 Now we’ve clarified that, let’s take a look at both Podia and Kajabi in greater detail…